Prerequisites

 - Steam

-x-player-token header is used directly as the player identifier.
-If no header is provided, the request passes through without authentication.This is the default for all projects.
+none mode, the player’s identity comes from the x-player-id header, which PlayFlow trusts verbatim.
+The x-player-token header is not consulted in this mode.This is the default for all projects.
 It is suitable for development and testing but should not be used in production.Configuration

 No configuration is needed.
 All new projects start with this provider.Behavior